-The system features a winterization (diverter) valve with siphon tube to draw non-toxic RV water system antifreeze into the waterlines.
-There is also a water heater bypass valve to avoid filling the water heater with antifreeze.
-See the Drain Valve Location chart at the end of this section for locations on your coach.
+The system features a Winterization (diverter) valve with an antifreeze siphon tube to draw nontoxic RV water system antifreeze into the waterlines.
+There is also a Water Heater Bypass valve to avoid filling the water heater with antifreeze.
+See the "Water System Drain Valve Locations" chart at the end of this section for the location on your model.

-Leave bypass valve handle in NORMAL FLOW position if draining water and blowing out waterlines.
-Place in BYPASS position ONLY when using antifreeze solution in waterlines.
+Leave the Water Heater Bypass valve handle in NORMAL FLOW position if draining water and blowing out waterlines.
+Place in BYPASS position ONLY when using antifreeze in waterlines.

-NEVER use automotive antifreeze/ coolant in your RV water system.
+Never use automotive antifreeze/coolant in your RV water system.
 Auto antifreeze contains ethylene glycol which, if ingested, can cause blindness and can be fatal.